rishita-b04/indian-road-accident-analysis/README.md

-# 🚦 Indian Road Accident Analysis
+# 🚗 Indian Road Accident Analysis (2022–2025)

-An end-to-end Data Analytics project built using **Python, PostgreSQL (SQL), and Power BI** to analyze Indian road accident data and identify accident trends, severity, weather impact, road conditions, and casualty patterns.
+An end-to-end Data Analytics project built using **Python, PostgreSQL (SQL), and Power BI** to analyze Indian road accident data and identify trends in accident severity, casualties, weather conditions, road types, and risk factors.

 ---

-## 📌 Project Workflow
+## 📌 Project Overview

-Raw Dataset
-↓
+This project follows the complete data analytics workflow:

-Python Data Cleaning
+- Data Cleaning using Python
-↓
-SQL Analysis (PostgreSQL)
+- SQL Analysis using PostgreSQL
-↓
-Power BI Dashboard
+- Interactive Dashboard in Power BI
+- Business Insights from accident data

 ---